H.B. Claflin & Company: Background and early years

 people full-time and up to 1,000 persons during the busiest seasons.
 The various departments of H.B.
 Claflin & Company dealt in lace goods, white goods, flannels, blankets, hosiery, shirts, underwear, shawls, hoods, scarves, and gloves.
+The company also sold books, and for several years published books under its own imprint The International Book and Publishing Company.

 Later years

-In 1914 the Claflin stores in New York were C.G.
-Gunther's Sons, Lord & Taylor, James McCreery & Company, O'Neill Adams Company, H. Batterman Company, Brooklyn, and the Bedford Company, Brooklyn.
+In 1914, the Claflin stores in New York were C.G.
+Gunther's Sons; Lord & Taylor; James McCreery & Company; O'Neill Adams Company; H. Batterman Company, Brooklyn; and the Bedford Company, Brooklyn.
 Claflin interests controlled an additional thirty stores located in various parts of the United States.